 Validation Period attribute is not required but may be desirable for keeping the UI in FNO consistent.

-The actual license term must be specified correctly on the line item because Boomi takes no part if the activation process.
+The actual license term must be specified correctly on the line item because Boomi takes no part in the activation process.

-When payment has been received, the line-item detail must be updated to represent the full term of the subscription.
+When payment has been received, the line-item detail must be updated to represent the full term of the subscription covered by the payment: for instance, the first year of a multi-year subscription where yearly payments have been agreed.

 Line-item start dates are defined at entitlement creation time; either as a fixed date, or fall on the first activation date, or each subsequent activation date.